how-toFebruary 20, 2025by Carmanji· 7 min read

 The used parts market for kei trucks is growing as more of these vehicles enter the US.
 There are a few ways to tap into it.

 Other kei truck owners are your best source for used parts.
 The kei truck community on Reddit is active and members frequently sell parts from trucks they're parting out.
-The mini truck enthusiasts subreddit is another good resource — broader scope, but plenty of kei truck content.
+The mini truck enthusiasts subreddit is another good resource with broader scope but plenty of kei truck content.

 Kei truck importers sometimes part out trucks that arrive with damage or aren't worth selling whole.
-Check with import services like Mini Kei Trucks — they occasionally have parts trucks or can source specific components during their next import run.
+Check with import services like Mini Kei Trucks, as they occasionally have parts trucks or can source specific components during their next import run.
 Listings on kei truck classifieds sites sometimes include parts trucks at significant discounts.

 Domestic salvage yards are a long shot but worth checking if you're near a port city or an area with a high concentration of kei trucks.
 Hawaii, parts of the Pacific Northwest, and rural areas in the South have higher kei truck density.
-Call around — some yards are starting to stock them.
+Call around, because some yards are starting to stock them.

 Ordering from Japan: What to Know